HazelnutParadise/insyra/README.md

 ## [Idensyra](https://github.com/HazelnutParadise/idensyra)
 We provide a mini Go IDE, `Idensyra`, which aims to make data analysis easier.

-`Idensyra` comes with Insyra pre-installed, allowing you to run Go code without Go environment!
+`Idensyra` comes with Insyra pre-installed, and allows you to run Go code without Go environment!

 **[Know more about Idensyra](https://github.com/HazelnutParadise/idensyra)**